Kay Bell and The Spacemen – Scream Along With The Monster

 Tom moved the family back to Oklahoma City when his daughter was 12 years old.
 In 1952, she won a local talent contest and was given the prize of her very own 15 minute daily show on KLPR.
 The program soon after extended her spot to 30 minutes, which lasted throughout Jackson’s high school years.
 It was through this radio exposure that Jackson was discovered by country star Hank Thompson, who invited her to sing with his band, the Brazos Valley Boys.
 She began performing with them on weekends.

-In 1954, she recorded the single You Can’t Have My Love, a duet with bandleader Billy Gray, which hit No. 8 on the country charts.
+In 1954, she recordeWandaJackson_003smalld the single You Can’t Have My Love, a duet with bandleader Billy Gray, which hit No. 8 on the country charts.
 Thompson tried to get her signed with Capitol Records, but Ken Nelson, a company producer, said “Girls don’t sell records,” so Jackson signed with Decca instead, recording a good batch of singles for the label between 1954 to 1956.

 Jackson insisted on finishing high school before hitting the road, and when she did, her father became her road manager and traveled by her side.
 While her mother stayed back and continued to work, somehow on top of that, she found time to make and help design Wanda’s stage outfits.
 “I was the first one to put some glamour in the country music…fringe dresses, high heels, long earrings,” Jackson said of these outfits.
 When she first toured in 1955 and 1956, she was placed on the Ozark Jubilee tour that featured many up and coming acts including Elvis Presley.
 The two hit it off almost immediately and actually dated for a brief time.
 Jackson said it was Presley, along with her father, who influenced and encouraged her to sing rockabilly.